 She carefully steps off the MAF caravan in Yida, South Sudan and onto the red soil.
 There are so many emotions wrapped up in these few small steps.
 She picks up a handful of dirt and takes in the moment.
 It is as if her whole being is focused on this handful of red soil.
 Pilot Chris Ball watches it all, knowing that this is a beautiful moment in Mende’s tragic life.
 She is home.
-She is breathing in the air, she is experiencing the intense heat, and she is holding a handful of dirt – things she hasn’t done since she was abducted at just 12 years of age.
+She is breathing in the air; she is experiencing the intense heat, and she is holding a handful of dirt – things she hasn’t done since they abducted her in war at just 12 years of age.

 In Yida, there are many refugees who have fled from the Nuba Mountains.
 Caroline says “The past three generations have not had access to education because of the air bombardments.
 This is tragic.”
 The team was also able to film a demonstration of Nuba Mountain music and traditional dancing.
 Despite their exile, the Nuba Mountain people have been able to keep their culture alive.
-“We wanted to get a recording of that,” explains Caroline, “To be able to show what Nuba culture can be and should be.
-We want to be able to celebrate and showcase their traditional life in contrast to how they are forced to live now.
-We also wanted to demonstrate that, however much they suffer, they still treasure and preserve their traditional culture — the Government in Khartoum cannot destroy that!”
+“We wanted to get a recording of that,” explains Caroline, “to show what Nuba culture can be and should be.
+And we want to celebrate and showcase their traditional life in contrast to how they are forced to live now.
+We also wanted to show that, however much they suffer, they still treasure and preserve their traditional culture — the Government in Khartoum cannot destroy that!”

-Mende was thrilled to return to her homeland.
-Though she was sadly unable to return to her actual home and see her mother and father due to continued conflict in her particular village, she was able to reconnect with many friends and extended family members in the Nuba Mountains.
-She was also able to carry up a large amount of medicines and other necessities on the MAF flight to send onto her family in her childhood village.
+It thrilled Mende to return to her homeland.
+Though she sadly could not return to her actual home and see her mother and father due to continued conflict in her particular village, she could reconnect with many friends and extended family members in the Nuba Mountains.
+She could also carry up a large amount of medicines and other necessities on the MAF flight to send onto her family in her childhood village.
 In a soft voice, she quietly shared her heart, “It was so good to be home, it was happy and sad and so very good.”

 David explains why MAF is so vital to their work.
 “With the vast distances in South Sudan our work is impossible without being able to charter a MAF plane.
 We could not cover the geographical distance necessary; we could not do the research here in South Sudan and the advocacy work back in the UK unless we had MAF.
 MAF helps us span the difference.”
 Caroline adds her heartfelt gratitude, “Thank you to MAF for making this trip possible.”